 How does the Cruiser Perform?

-Well, we have not yet really used it in proper 4WD conditions, only some easy dirt roads.
+Well, we have not yet really used it in really hard 4WD conditions.
+On the bits where we used in the Victorian High Country where there were some hard bits, it perform as well as we expected.
 We have used it to tow our boat and can say that its towing ability is awesome.
 Without a doubt, it is the best 4WD we have ever driven.
-More later.